 Jonah Williams, Tackle

-Strengths: Wiliams boasts tons of experience, having 29 games over his first two seasons.
+Strengths: Wiliams boasts tons of experience, having started 29 games over his first two seasons.
 The rising junior is also versatile, playing both right and left tackle at a high level.
 At 6’5, he possesses great size and length needed to control pass rushers.
 Williams is most effective as a run blocker.
-Due to his good athleticism, he is able execute all blocks in the running game with ease.
+Due to his good athleticism, he can execute all blocks in the running game with ease.
 Williams is a technician, allowing him to be in position to win every snap.

 Early Draft Projection: Top 15 pick